 Tennessee – Shelby Farms Park Off-Leash Area

 Shelby Farms Park in Memphis is one of the country’s largest urban parks.
-With a massive off-leash dog area, 40 miles of pet friendly trails winding through 4,500 acres, a disc golf course, canoe, kayak, and paddle board rentals, and a lovely visitor center you could easily spend the entire day!
+With a massive off-leash dog area, 40 miles of pet friendly trails winding through 4,500 acres, a disc golf course, canoe, kayak, and paddle board rentals, and a lovely visitor center, you could easily spend an entire day here!

 Kentucky – Abraham Lincoln Birthplace National Historic Park